asastats/docs/requested-features.md

 - [x] Prepare Algofi feature for commited governance-Algos (Vault)
 - [ ] Display amount of tokens held by address, not total amount+lp
 - [ ] Showing Choice coin governance votes committed by individual users
-- [ ] USD on hover; allowing for users to see USD values of assets in the various asset table by placing the cursor over the icon without clicking
 - [ ] Redirect with error message on deleted cache; bookmarked hash address redirecting to error page
 - [x] Add support for upcoming YLDY/HDL staking on Yieldly
 - [x] Add support for upcoming ARCC (LP) pool on Yieldly